Welcome to Janssen CarePath

 Janssen CarePath is here to help answer your questions about treatment with EDURANT®.
-Once you and your doctor have decided EDURANT® is right for you, we will give you resources that may help you get started and stay on track.
-Create a Janssen CarePath account where you can: learn about your insurance coverage for EDURANT®; if eligible, enroll in the Janssen CarePath Savings Program; and sign up for treatment reminders.
+Once you and your doctor have decided that EDURANT® is right for you, we will help you find resources you may need to get started and stay on track.
+We will give you information on your insurance coverage, potential out-of-pocket costs, and treatment support, and identify options that may help make your treatment more affordable.
+Create a Janssen CarePath account where you can: check your insurance coverage for EDURANT®; if eligible, enroll in the Janssen CarePath Savings Program; and sign up for treatment reminders.